astrokings/akguide/docs/eng/300hero.md

 ### 4)Hero Tier

- Heroes come in three different tiers.
+ Heroes come in four different tiers.
 The tier of a hero determines their maximum level and skills.

 <br>